-- 289 SELECTED TOPICS IN MATHEMATICS 1-3 credits Prerequisite: permission.
-Selected topics of interest in mathematics. - 335 INTRODUCTION TO ORDINARY DIFFERENTIAL EQUATIONS 3 credits Prerequisite: 3450:223.
+335 INTRODUCTION TO ORDINARY DIFFERENTIAL EQUATIONS

+Prerequisite: 3450:223 with a grade of C- or better.
 Basic techniques for solving ODEs and systems of ODEs.
 Analysis of models involving differential equations of first order and simple equations of second order.